pgraves5/charts/supportassist/README.md

-# Helm Chart for Deploying Dell EMC Enbedded Support Enabler
+# Helm Chart for Deploying Dell EMC SupportAssist Embedded Services Enabler
-This chart allows the user to deploy a Dell EMC embedded support enabler service in the Kubernetes cluster for a product.
+This chart allows the user to deploy a Dell EMC embedded services enabler pod in the Kubernetes cluster for a product.

 ## Table of Contents